OSRAM Cool Blue Intense Next Gen Xenon bulbs

 Best Fit

-Factory HID owners who want a premium pure-white look while keeping legitimate OSRAM build quality and measured performance gains over stock.
+Factory HID owners who want a premium pure-white D-series replacement with clean 5300K color, OSRAM build quality, and measured gains over the Xenon reference without chasing maximum output.

 Test Snapshot